Aboubekrine-MS/PowerBI-Project/README.md

-# PowerBI-Project
-# 📊 Power BI Business Intelligence Project
+# 📊 Power-BI Business Intelligence Project

 In this project, I step into the role of a **Business Intelligence Analyst** for *Maple Market*, a fictional retail company.
 The mission: transform raw business data into impactful reports and dashboards that drive smarter decision-making.